gmdsi/GMDSI_notebooks/paper/paper.md

 # Resources

-The [GMDSI](https://gmdsi.org) hosts an extensive range of resources  and educational material on decision support modelling.
-These include numerous instructional video lectures, webinar recordings, non-programatic workflow tutorials, as well as  worked example reports desribing real-world applications.
+The [GMDSI](https://gmdsi.org) web-page hosts an extensive range of resources  and educational material on decision support modelling.
+These include numerous instructional video lectures, webinar recordings, non-programatic workflow tutorials, as well as worked example reports desrcibing real-world applications.

-link to GMDSI webiste, documents and videos

-link to pest manuals

-link to pestpp repo + manuals + pyemu

-...ref to flopy? meh
+Software from the ``PEST`` suite can be downloaded from John Doherty's web-page [here](https://www.pesthomepage.org/).
+The [user manual](https://www.pesthomepage.org/Downloads/PEST%20Manuals/PEST%20Manual.pdf) contains lots of usefull information.
+The [PEST Book](https://pesthomepage.org/pest-book) is also a great resource for learning about the theory underpinning use of the software.

+Software from the ``PEST++`` suite can be accessed from the Git-Hub [repository](https://github.com/usgs/pestpp/tree/master).
+The [user manual](https://github.com/usgs/pestpp/blob/develop/documentation/pestpp_users_manual.md) contains lots of usefull information, as well as  theoretical background to the software.

+``pyEMU`` can be accessed from the Git-Hub [repository](https://github.com/pypest/pyemu/tree/master).
+The repo contains several example jupyter notebooks.
+The tutorial notebooks discussed herein provided a more exhaustive and structured learning experience.

 # Contents and Instructional Design
 The tutorial notebooks are structured into three main parts: